19hours/sg-statutes/Acts/Criminal Procedure Code.md

 377\.—(1) Subject to sections 374, 375 and 376, a person who is not satisfied with any judgment, sentence or order of a trial court in a criminal case or matter to which he is a party may appeal to the appellate court against that judgment, sentence or order in respect of any error in law or in fact, or in an appeal against sentence, on the ground that the sentence imposed is manifestly excessive or manifestly inadequate.

-(2) A notice of appeal against any judgment, sentence or order of the trial court must be lodged by the appellant with the Registrar of the Supreme Court (if the trial court is the High Court) or the Registrar of the Subordinate Courts (if the trial court is a District Court or a Magistrate’s Court) —
+(2) A notice of appeal against any judgment, sentence or order of the trial court must be lodged by the appellant with the Registrar of the Supreme Court (if the trial court is the High Court) or the Registrar of the State Courts (if the trial court is a District Court or a Magistrate’s Court) —

 (a) in the case of an appeal against conviction, or an appeal against conviction and sentence, within 14 days after the date of the sentence; and

 (b) in any other case, within 14 days after the date of the judgment, sentence or order.

 [Act 33 of 2012 wef 01/01/2013]

+[Act 5 of 2014 wef 07/03/2014]

 (3) Every notice of appeal must —